AliceO2Group/Monitoring/doc/system-implementation.md

 Currently, only [InfluxDB timestamp interceptor](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-influxdb-timestamp-interceptor) is available.

 ### 3.3 Apache Spark - Batch and streaming processing
-The defined processing tasks are:
+The task defined in the evaluation document are:
 - enrichment
 - aggregation
 - correlation